JakBul/Book_Manager/README.md

 * **Manage Categories Page**

-This is a part of the website which is accessible only to administrators.
+This is a part of the website that is accessible only to administrators.
 As mentioned above, I had to make sure that the administrator could manipulate categories and this is the page that is connected to the database.
 The administrator can see the current categories, edit them, delete them or add a new one.
 Any changes are visible on the 'Home Page'.

 As part of the defensive programming, this page can be opened only when the user is the administrator, otherwise the user gets an error.